rbCAS/CASino/README.md

 * Publish it using capistrano, git, Jenkins, ...
 * Configure a cronjob to do a `RAILS_ENV=production rake casino_core:cleanup:all > /dev/null` every 5 minutes

+## Authenticators

+Work in progress...
+See `CASinoCore::Authenticator::Static` if you would like to implement an authenticator

 ## Contributing to CASino

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.